depthfirstlearning/depthfirstlearning.com/_posts/2019-03-23-WassersteinGAN.markdown

   **Questions**:

-  _These first two questions are here to make sure that you understand what a generative model is and how it differs from a discriminative model_
+  _The first two questions are here to make sure that you understand what a generative model is and how it differs from a discriminative model.
+The last two questions are a good barometer for determining your understanding of the challenges involved in training generative models._

   1. Fit a [multivariate Gaussian distribution](https://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.stats.multivariate_normal.html) to the [Fisher Iris dataset](https://scikit-learn.org/stable/datasets/index.html#iris-plants-dataset) using maximum likelihood estimation (see Section 2.3.4 of PRML for help) then:
       1. Determine the probability of seeing a flower with a sepal length of 7.9, a sepal width of 4.4, a petal length of 6.9, and a petal width of 2.5.